My Principles For Understanding The World

 * Much of human behavior can be understood by simply asking — what’s easiest?
 Most people most of the time will do what is easiest.
 The reasons people give for their behavior usually have nothing to do with their real reasons.
 People almost never say what they mean nor mean what they say.

-* Most people primarily want approval from a small group such as their family.
-You can never persuade anyone to believe anything if their income depends upon not understanding.
+* Most people primarily want approval from a small group such as their family or their profession and this desire usually outweighs their yearning for truth.
+You can never persuade anyone to believe anything if their income and status depend upon not understanding.

 * Everyone tries to adapt to their circumstance to best insure their survival.
 Why do people act the way they do?
 They’re trying to insure their survival.
 Some people do this through violence, other people through litigation, and other people by sucking in a maximum of welfare.
 Some people try to insure their survival by expressing love and other people try to do it through selfishness.
 Every organism tries to create an environment around it that is most conducive to its thriving.
 Every organism has a strong reaction against anyone trying to hurt it.

-* Outside of people, you don’t find two subspecies peacefully sharing the same environment.
-One subspecies usually drives out other subspecies.
-Diversity and proximity often lead to conflict and tragedy.
+* Diversity and proximity often lead to conflict and tragedy.
 The more united a people, the stronger (usually).

 * Most of us aren’t significant (beyond the handful of people who love us).
 If somebody does not get their primary source of meaning from family and friends, then they either have extraordinary talents or they are deluded.
 People seeking meaning are usually lonely and neurotic.